 The Easy Guide to English Subject-Verb Agreement

-Agreement in grammar occurs when a word must be in a particular form to relate correctly to the words around it.
+"Agreement" in grammar occurs when a word must be in a particular form to relate correctly to the words around it.

-Person: I is a subject pronoun and first person singular.
-We is a subject pronoun and first person plural.
+Person: "I" is a subject pronoun and first person singular.
+"We" is a subject pronoun and first person plural.

-Names can be plural (end in s --or i in Latin) but refer to only one person, place, or thing.
+Proper nouns (names) can be plural (end in s --or i in Latin) but refer to only one person, place, or thing.
 Don’t worry!
 The reasons are easy to understand.

 Here are some examples: